Music and Muzak

 Preschoolers get their own Pokémon game with launch of Pokémon Playhouse

 We are facing a firehose.
 Data spews at us from all angles, inundating us with ideas, culture, and creativity.
 We produce terabytes of information a year, changing the world as we know it.
-We are the most culturally-aware generations in existence.
+We are the most culturally aware generations in existence.

 Or are we?